Organizational pressures and anxiety can trigger expressions of anger.

 Seymour Epstein

-Also known as “focalism,” durability bias can occur when people rely on the “rational system” for information processing, according to Seymour Epstein of University of Massachusetts.
+Durability bias (focalism) can occur when people rely on the “rational system” for information processing, according to Seymour Epstein of University of Massachusetts.

-His Cognitive-Experiential Self Theory proposes that the “rational system” is used to make affective forecasts, and typically processes information slowly, analytically and abstractly.
+His Cognitive-Experiential Self Theory proposes that the “rational system” is used to make affective forecasts using slow, analytic and abstract processing.

-Seymour Epstein-CESTIn contrast, the “experiential system” of information processing operates rapidly, associatively, holistically, and concretely.
+In contrast, the “experiential system” of information processing is rapid, associative, holistic, and concrete.

 Shifts between rational (“cold”) and experiential (“hot”) decision systems can cause another bias, “Empathy gap.”

-Epstein posits that rational system processing can lead to imagining the event isolated from its broader context that may mitigate its emotional impact.
+Epstein posits that rational system processing can lead to imagining the event isolated from its broader context, which can underestimate its emotional impact.
+This can lead to focus on and overvalue distinctive, observable characteristics.

-Relying on the rational system may lead to another error, immune neglect, when people underestimate their likelihood of later reinterpreting future events to reduce negative feelings.
+Immune neglect is a related error, when people underestimate their likelihood of later reinterpreting future events to reduce regret.

 Roger Buehler